HHS/Head-Start-TTADP/README.md

 You can also run build commands directly on your host (without docker).
 Make sure you install dependencies when changing execution method.
 You could see some odd errors if you install dependencies for docker and then run yarn commands directly on the host, especially if you are developing on windows.
 If you want to use the host yarn commands be sure to run `yarn deps:local` before any other yarn commands.
 Likewise if you want to use docker make sure you run `yarn docker:deps`.

+You must also install and run minio locally to use the file upload functionality.
+Please comment out `S3_ENDPOINT=http://minio:9000` and uncomment `S3_ENDPOINT=http://localhost:9000`

 ### Running Tests

 Run `yarn docker:deps` to install dependencies.
-Run `yarn docker:db:migrate` and `yarn docker:test` to run all tests for the frontend and backend.
+Run `yarn docker:db:migrate`, `yarn docker:db:seed` and `yarn docker:test` to run all tests for the frontend and backend.

 ### Docker on Windows